-- Competitive Players – Members of the Club, who are in good standing, are actively participate in competition, are CIPP registered as senior players with USA Rugby, and actively participate in Club events and proceedings.
-All Competitive Players are considered Club Members.
+- Competitive Playing Members – Members of the Club, who are in good standing, are actively participating in competition, are CIPP registered as senior players with USA Rugby, and actively participate in Club events and proceedings.

 Section 3.03 New Membership Categories.
 The Board of Directors shall have the authority to create new Membership categories by a majority vote.
 The Board of Directors shall specify the rights and limitations of each new category at the time it is created.

 Section 3.04 Good Standing.
 Members are considered in good standing when Membership Dues are current, any required Club Hours are completed, and they conduct themselves in a manner that reflects the best interests of the Club on and off the field.

 Section 3.05 Voting Rights.
 All Club Members in good standing shall be entitled to cast one vote with respect to those matters submitted to the Members for action or approval.
 Votes may be taken by voice, by a show of hands, by written ballot or by proxy via electronic means.
 However, in the case of Board of Directors elections, votes may be taken via secret ballot if deemed necessary by the Club President.

 Section 3.06 Membership Dues.
-All Club Members shall pay season dues to the Club in such amounts and in such manner as the Board of Directors determines from time to time.
-Each year, the Board of Directors will specify a date, and give all Members prior written notice thereof, when Membership Dues are due, and permit Members to pay their dues at any time within ninety (90) days thereafter.
+All Club Members shall pay dues to the Club in such amounts and in such manner as the Executive Committee determines from time to time.
+Each year, the Executive Committee will specify a date, and give all Members prior written notice thereof, when Membership Dues are due, and permit Members to pay their dues at any time within ninety (90) days thereafter.
 All membership dues must be paid in full by a date specified by the Executive Committee in order to be eligible to participate in the next Annual General Meeting.
 (Section 3.07 Meetings of Members).